frottori/JavaScript_Projects/p5.js/TicTacToe/V1/README.md

 ## Tic Tac Toe
-A sketch where randomly an X or an O is placed into the grid and then a line is drawn to indicate the player that won.
+# With Random AI moves
+A simple Tic Tac toe game between the user and the Computer and a red line indicating who won